Cryptonomic/ConseilJS/docs/README.md

 Obtaining a development key is easy.
 Hit us on the [Riot Dev Channel](https://matrix.to/#/!rUwpbdwWhWgKINPyOD:cryptonomic.tech?via=cryptonomic.tech&via=matrix.org&via=ostez.com) and we'll hook you up.

-### Namespaces

-#### ConseilQueryBuilder

-This collection of methods crates entity queries.

-##### blankQuery()

-This method creates a minimum viable query that can be sent a Conseil data service like `TezosConseilClient`.

-##### addFields(query, ...fields)

-By default, all fields are returned, but using the information from the ConseilMetadataClient for the appropriate platform/network/entity combination.

-##### addPredicate(query, field, operation, values, invert)

-Several predicate operations are supported.
-For string values: `EQ`, `IN`, `LIKE`, `STARTSWITH`, `ENDSWITH`, `ISNULL`.
-For numbers and dates: `EQ`, `IN`, `BETWEEN`, `LT` or `BEFORE`, `GT` or `AFTER`, `ISNULL`.
-The operation values are located in the `ConseilOperator` enum.
-The difference between `LIKE` and `STARTSWITH` and `ENDSWITH`, is that the former will do a match at any point in the text.

-There are limitations on the contents of the values array depending on the supplied operation. `EQ` requires a single value, `IN` an contain multiple, `BETWEEN` only accepts two.

-The last parameter is to allow for queries like `not in`, or `is not null`, `!=`.
-Default is `false`.

-##### addOrdering(query, field, direction)

-One or more ordering instructions can be added to a query and they may be applied on fields that are not part of the result set.

-The default direction is `ASC`.
-Direction values are in the `ConseilSortDirection` enum.

-##### setLimitsetLimit(query, limit)

-The default record set is 100 rows.
-This can be changed using this method, however the server may override the request.

-#### ConseilMetadataClient

-For details, see [API Examples](#metadata-discovery-functions) below.

-#### ConseilDataClient

-#### TezosConseilClient

-Functions for querying the Conseil back-end REST API v2 for Tezos.
-This functionality is offered by wrapping ConseilDataClient for Tezos-specific entities.

-#### TezosHardwareWallet

-Functions for interaction with the Tezos node via a Hardware wallet.
-(Only Ledger Nano S for now)

-#### TezosMessageCodec

-A collection of functions to encode and decode various Tezos P2P message components

-#### TezosNodeReader

-Utility functions for interacting with the Tezos node.

-#### TezosNodeWriter

-Functions for sending operations on the Tezos network.

-#### TezosFileWallet

-Functions for Tezos wallet functionality.

-#### TezosTypes

-Types used to process data returned from Conseil server.

 ### Tezos Chain Operations

 To execute operations on the Tezos chain a link to a Tezos node is required.
 One can be found on the [tzscan public node page](https://tzscan.io/nodes).
 Be sure to initialize the `tezosNode` variable accordingly.
 Interface to this functionality is in the `TezosNodeWriter` namespace.